xlwings/xlwings-server/docs/lite_development.md

 ## Dependencies

-You need to maintain a separate file for your dependencies under `app/lite/requirements.txt`.
+You need to define your dependencies under `app/lite/requirements.txt`.
+Note that this is a seperate file and different from the xlwings Server `requirements.txt`, which lives in the root of the xlwings-server repo.
 The requirements are installed automatically when you save the file, triggered by a task pane reload.

-Pyodide first checks PyPI for a compatible package (`whl` format).
-Pure Python packages are always compatible.
-If it doesn't find a compatible version, Pyodide checks their own packages.
+Pyodide first checks PyPI for a compatible package in the `whl` format.
+If it doesn't find a compatible version (it needs to be a pure Python package), Pyodide checks their own repository where they host compatible wheels for many popular packages that aren't pure-Python packages.

 This means that not all packages are supported, e.g., Polars doesn't work.
-Some packages may need to be built specifically for Pyodide if they aren't available yet and if they aren't pure Python packages, see [Creating a Pyodide package](https://pyodide.org/en/stable/development/new-packages.html).
-For a list of "complex" packages that are available for Pyodide, see [Packages built in Pyodide](https://pyodide.org/en/stable/usage/packages-in-pyodide.html).
+For a list of non-pure Python packages that are available for Pyodide, see [Packages built in Pyodide](https://pyodide.org/en/stable/usage/packages-in-pyodide.html).
+To build a new non-pure Python package for use with Pyodide, see [Creating a Pyodide package](https://pyodide.org/en/stable/development/new-packages.html).

 By default, Pyodide will download the packages directly from their CDN (content deliver network).
-If you want to serve them from your own server, you need to copy the `.whl` files (the Python wheels) into the `app/static/vendor/pyodide` directory.
-You can download all available ones from their [GitHub release page](https://github.com/pyodide/pyodide/releases).
+If you want to serve them from your own server, you need to copy the `.whl` files (the Python wheels) into the `app/static/vendor/pyodide` directory and reference them explicitly in `requirements.txt` via their path like so: `/static/vendor/pyodide/mypackage.whl`.
+You can download all available packages from their [GitHub release page](https://github.com/pyodide/pyodide/releases).
 The asset is called `pyodide-x.x.x.tar.bz2` and it needs to be from the correct Pyodide release.
 You can find the one used by xlwings Lite by looking at the console in the browser dev tools (right-click on the task pane and click `Inspect`) where it will be printed.
+You will also need to set `XLWINGS_CDN_PYODIDE=false` under `app/.env`.

 ```{note}
 For packages from the Pyodide repository, such as pandas or Matplotlib, you can't just freely set the version, but need to use whatever version Pyodide is offering.